-Researching your target audience and the channels which you are most likely to reach them on is a crucial step in planning your promotional strategy.
+Researching your target audience and the channels on which you are most likely to reach them is a crucial step in planning your promotional strategy.
 Different demographic segments of the population will accept and respond to marketing in varying ways, times, and frequencies.

 Whatever tactics you choose, your promotional strategy should be omnichannel; this means your promotional communications are consistent across all the channels where your brand interacts with potential and existing customers.
 Creating a consistent customer experience throughout the entirety of the buyer’s journey is important for your brand’s reputation.
 Every user touchpoint counts.